RTÉ governance and culture review to be expanded

-The scope of a Government-commissioned review of governance and culture at RTÉ is to be widened, Ireland’s Media Minister has said.
+The scope of a Government-commissioned review of governance and culture at RTÉ is to be widened, the Media Minister has said.

 Catherine Martin confirmed the move as she arrived at Government Buildings in Dublin on Tuesday morning for a Cabinet meeting.